ZachSaucier/Just-Read/README.md

 ___

+#### Privacy statement

+Just Read collects absolutely zero personal data from users and sends nothing at all to any server, so you have no worry of any abuse from Just Read.
+All data Just Read uses is connected to your personal Google account on which you have installed Just Read and the creators of Just Read never see any of it.

+___

 Let me know how I can improve this extension including any bugs you see and what features you'd like to see!

 This is a Chrome extension was initially made in 16 hours at [UGA Hacks](http://ugahacks.herokuapp.com/) Fall 2015 and has been updated since.